1. Vendor and Product Reality

 5. Commercial and Licensing Implication

 What Snowflake gains: a structural answer to the "trust the data cloud's AI output" problem that current data-governance controls only address at the input boundary, a defensible position against in-platform competition from Databricks Mosaic AI, Microsoft Fabric, and Google BigQuery ML by elevating the architectural floor on AI governance rather than competing on per-token price, and a forward-compatible posture against the EU AI Act and U.S. state AI regimes that are converging on credentialed inference-governance requirements.
 What the customer gains: portable inference-governance lineage, semantic admissibility that survives platform migrations and model swaps, and a single governance chain spanning data access and AI output under one authority taxonomy.
-Honest framing — the AQ primitive does not replace Snowflake's data governance; it gives Cortex the inference-governance substrate that the data-governance investment has structurally needed and never had.
+Honest framing: the inference-control primitive does not replace Snowflake's data governance; it gives Cortex the inference-governance substrate that the data-governance investment has structurally needed and never had.